ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 - Change the parameters functions receive to get an idea of what expect to be the input.
 - Write comments only to describe specific actions and help other developers to understand code.

-constant section and global variables:
+Constant section and global variables:

 - regex used to delete pattern
 - global variables of DOM of button and textarea
 - array to save the output of the exercise.

-function section:
+Function section:

 - There are two type of function pattern filter and mathematics operations.
 - mathemathics operations use hour and minutes to get results